 The sales tax burdens included in this study are based on information from the 2018 Bureau of Labor Statistics' Consumer Expenditure Survey (CES), and local and state sales tax rates.
 The CES provides data on average consumer expenditures by income level.
 The average expenditures by income level have been adjusted for a 3-person household.
-The same CES categories have been included since the 2013 Tax Burden Study and include: food (at home); food (away from home); over the counter drugs; housekeeping supplies, household furnishings, and equipment; apparel and footwear; new and used cars and trucks; vehicle finance charges; public and other transportation; entertainment: fees and admissions, audio visual equipment and services, and reading; and personal care products and services.16
+The same CES categories have been included since the 2013 Tax Burden Study and include: food (at home); food (away from home); over the counter drugs; housekeeping supplies, household furnishings, and equipment; apparel and footwear; new and used cars and trucks; vehicle finance charges; maintenance and repairs, and insurance; vehicle rentals, leases, and licenses and other charges; public and other transportation; entertainment: fees and admissions, audio visual equipment and services, and reading; and personal care products and services.
+16